solutionroute/hugo-fluent/README.md

 ## exampleSite

 An included `exampleSite` demonstrates the capabilities of the theme.
-Check out [config.yaml](../exampleSite/config.yaml) for theme configuration parameters.
+Check out [config.yaml](exampleSite/config.yaml) for theme configuration parameters.

-An `exampleSite` shell script makes it easy to start the example site:
+A shell script makes it easy to start the example site:

     ./dev.sh

+To see the effect of production CSS purging and minimization, start the script or Hugo:

+    HUGO_ENVIRONMENT=production ./dev.sh

 ## Customization Requirements